archtechx/alpine-typescript/README.md

 # TypeScript support for Alpine.js

-This package comes with a light TypeScript layer which provides full support for class components in Alpine.js.
+This package provides full support for class components in Alpine.js using a thin TypeScript layer.

 It's used like this: